cambridgesemantics/csi-k8s-operator-anzograph/README_openshift.md

 ### AnzoGraph Frontend

 * If you want to enable UI for the AnzoGraph database, following is the image used.

    ```sh
    docker pull registry.connect.redhat.com/cambridgesemantics/anzograph-frontend:latest
    ```

 ## Steps to deploy anzograph-operator
-Deployment of AnzoGraph cluster can be achieved in three simple steps.
+Deployment of an AnzoGraph cluster can be achieved in three simple steps.

 ### Step 1:
 #### Deploy Operator along with all pre-requisites:
-With the help of following command, you will install operator along with all pre-deployment configurations needed, i.e. RBAC, PodSecurityPolicy, Service Account, CustomResourceDefinition(CRD) and a dedicated 'anzograph' namespace.
+With the following command you will install the operator along with all required pre-deployment configurations, i.e. RBAC, PodSecurityPolicy, Service Account, CustomResourceDefinition(CRD) and a dedicated 'anzograph' namespace.
 ```sh
 kubectl apply -f https://cambridgesemantics.com/assets/k8s/csi-k8s-operator-anzograph/v1.3.0/deploy/pre_requisites_all_in_one.yaml
 ```

 ### Step 2:
 #### Deploy Custom Resource for AnzoGraph Cluster:
-You will get AnzoGraph cluster ready to use by
+You will get the AnzoGraph cluster ready to use by running
 ```sh
 kubectl apply -f https://cambridgesemantics.com/assets/k8s/csi-k8s-operator-anzograph/v1.3.0/deploy/crds/anzograph_v1_anzograph_cr_openshift.yaml --namespace anzograph
 ```